 Outstanding loan.
-If the TSP declares a distribution from your account because money you borrowed has not been repaid when you separate from government service, your account is reduced and the amount of the distribution (your unpaid loan balance and any unpaid interest) is taxed in the year declared.
+If the TSP declares a distribution from your account because money you borrowed has not been repaid when you separate from government service, your account is reduced and the amount of the distribution (your unpaid loan balance and any unpaid interest), from traditional contributions and its earnings, is taxed in the year declared.
 The distribution also may be subject to the additional 10% tax on early distributions.
 However, the tax will be deferred if you make a rollover contribution to a traditional IRA or other qualified plan equal to the declared distribution amount.
-See Rollover Rules, below.
+See Rollover Rules, later.

 If you withdraw any money from your TSP account in that same year, the TSP must withhold income tax of 20% of the total of the declared distribution and the amount withdrawn.
+However, no withholding is required for portions of the distribution that is from Roth contributions and its earnings, if certain conditions are met.
+See Roth TSP balance, earlier.

 More information.
 For more information about the TSP, see Summary of the Thrift Savings Plan, distributed to all federal employees.
-Also, see Important Tax Information About Payments From Your TSP Account and Tax Treatment of TSP Payments to Nonresident Aliens and Their Beneficiaries, which are available from your agency personnel office or from the TSP.
+Also, see Important Tax Information About Payments From Your TSP Account and Tax Treatment of TSP Payments to Nonresident Aliens and Their Beneficiaries, which are available from your agency peroffice from TSP by or the 1-TSP-YOU-FIRST (1-877-968-3778) and for participants who are deaf, hard of hearing, or have a speech disability, call 1-TSP-THRIFT5 (1-877-847-4385).